reinhart1010/nix/docs/en/common/fluxctl.md

 `fluxctl list-images`

-- Synchronize the cluster with the git repository:
+- Synchronize the cluster with the Git repository:

 `fluxctl sync`